Film

 Lowe Ensemble

-Comprised of five siblings, aged 19 to 26, from a British-Spanish family, the Lowe Ensemble specialises in historically-informed performance.
+Comprised of five siblings, aged 19 to 26, from a British-Spanish family, Lowe Ensemble specialises in historically-informed performance.
 Growing up in a family of musicians, they have been exploring and passionately sharing their love for Baroque music since their youth.

 The ensemble commented: